secretsales/secretsales.github.io/_posts/2016-05-25-explore-moving-filtering.markdown

 Other issues include:

-* Its buggy on mobile devices and tablets.
+* It's buggy on mobile devices and tablets.
 * It can be pretty sprawling and messy on some categories (see sizes in outlet, MASSIVE LIST).

 I had a quick jaunt over to other e-commerce fashion type sites to see what solutions other tech folk have come up with.